FC Ferizaj

 Football Club Ferizaj (Klubi Futbollistik Ferizaj), commonly known as Ferizaj, is a professional football club based in Ferizaj, Kosovo.
-Starting from the next season, the club will be playing in the Kosovo Superleague, which is the first tier of football in the country.
+Founded in 1923, they are the oldest football club in Kosovo, and in 1953 it was re-established with its current name.
+They currently play in the First League, the second tier of football in the country, after spending two years in the top flight.

 History

-The club was formed in 1923 as Borci (meaning "fighters" in Serbian) and it is one of the oldest in Kosovo still active.
+The club was formed in 1923 as FK Borci (meaning "fighters" in Serbian).